ca25nada/spawncamping-wallhack/README.md

   It currently contains information on how to use the features in screenselectmusic.
   You can turn off the overlay from showing up automatically by going to : ```Options → Theme Options → Help Menu``` and setting it to ```Off```.
   It is also available by pressing ```F12``` on the keyboard.

+* **Song Preview**
+  Select how the song's sample preview is played.
+It is available in ```Options → Theme Options → Song Preview```.
+  * **SM Style** <sup>Default</sup> - Default.
+Preview loops from SAMPLESTART to SAMPLESTART+SAMPLELENGTH.
+  * **osu!
+Style (Current)** - Preview loops from SAMPLESTART to the end of the song.
+    If a person exits midway during gameplay (without going to eval) the preview will start from that point. (and then loop from SAMPLESTART afterwards)
+  * **osu!
+Style (Old)** - Preview plays from SAMPLESTART to the end of the song.
+Then the preview loops from the start to the end of the song.
+  If a person exits midway during gameplay (without going to eval) the preview will start from that point. (and then loop from the beginning afterwards)

 ---
 #### ScreenGameplay